-1. Minimum of a baccalaureate degree

-- 2. Recent marked contribution to nursing in one of the following areas: Education, Practice, Research, Administration, Publication, Other - 3.
-Two endorsements (from active Sigma Theta Tau members) - 4.
-Meets the expectation of academic integrity http://son.uth.tmc.edu/acadaff/school.cfm
+- 1. Minimum of a baccalaureate degree - 2.
+Recent marked contribution to nursing in one of the following areas: Education, Practice, Research, Administration, Publication, Other - 3.
+Meets the expectation of academic integrity https://nursing.uth.edu/acaddept/academicaffairs/default.htm

 Student Accountability